Jury selection starts in lone trial over Breonna Taylor raid

 No officers were charged for the death of the 26-year-old Black woman and many see that as a tragedy, according to Shameka Parrish-Wright, a local organizer who was arrested at one of the Taylor protests.

 “There are definitely people who want to see some form of justice and will take any piece of that,” said Parrish-Wright, who is running for Louisville mayor.
-Hankison’s trial “is a piece of that, but it’s not the original thing we set out for.
-We were asking for all those officers to be fired, arrested and prosecuted.”
+Hankison’s trial “is a piece of that, but it’s not the original thing we set out for.”

+“We were asking for all those officers to be fired, arrested and prosecuted,” she said.

 There have been murder convictions in two other cases that fueled the 2020 protests.
-In November, three white men in Georgia were sent to prison for the killing of a Ahmaud Arbery, a 25-year-old Black man, and last spring white former Minneapolis police Officer Derek Chauvin got 22 years in prison for killing George Floyd.
+In November, three white men in Georgia were sent to prison for the killing of Ahmaud Arbery, a 25-year-old Black man, andlast spring white former Minneapolis police Officer Derek Chauvingot 22 years in prison for killing George Floyd.

 Despite the lack of charges over Taylor’s death, her death has led to major changes.
 Louisville banned the use of so-called no-knock warrants like the one used in the deadly raid, and the governor signed a law limiting the use of such warrants throughout the state.
 The Louisville Metro Police Department underwent regime change after the raid, and there is an ongoing, broad federal investigation looking into possible racial biases within the department.
 The city also paid $12 million to settle Taylor’s mother’s wrongful death lawsuit.